+Line Hedam Partner

-Jan Hetland Møller Partner
+Jan Hetland

-Line HedamPartner
+Møller

+Partner

+Michael Groth Hansen Partner

-Klaus Okholm Partner
+Partner

+Kim Domdal

-Thomas Houmølle Employee representative
+Linda Højland Employee representative

-Mads Melgaard Partner

-Territory Senior Partner

-In accordance with the rules of the PwC network, the shareholders of PwC Denmark elect a Territory Senior Partner (TSP).
+Mette Buskbjerg Gade Employee representative Thomas Bernth Jensen Employee representative Partner Affairs Committee PwC Denmark has established a Partner Affairs Committee in consequence of PwC's structure as a company owned and operated by equity partners (shareholders).
+Together with the TSP, the Partner Affairs Committee has the ultimate authority in all internal partner affairs of PwC Denmark, enhancing the partnership spirit and safeguarding partners' interests in relation to general partner affairs subject to the provisions of Danish company law.
+Currently, the Partner Affairs Committee is made up of six shareholders who are also members of the Board of Directors.
+Territory Senior Partner In accordance with the rules of the PwC network, the shareholders of PwC Denmark elect a Territory Senior Partner (TSP).
 The TSP is the direct reference point of the PwC Global Network Leadership and is overall accountable for PwC Denmark's implementation of the PwC network policies and standards.
 According to PwC Denmark's shareholders' agreement, the TSP serves for a term of three years and is appointed CEO - in continuation of the appointment as TSP.
 The TSP is eligible for re-election.
-The TSP decides on the composition and appoints the members of the Executive

-Leadership subject to approval by the Partner Affairs Committee.

-Annual general meeting

-Our shareholders exercise their influence by participating in and voting at shareholders' meetings in accordance with the shareholders' agreement entered by the shareholders.
+The TSP decides on the composition and appoints the members of the Executive Management subject to approval by the Partner Affairs Committee.
+Annual general meeting Our shareholders exercise their influence by participating in and voting at shareholders' meetings in accordance with the shareholders' agreement entered into by all shareholders (equity partners).
 The shareholders' agreement regulates the mutual relationship between the shareholders.

-Number of public accountants

-State authorised public accountants Registered public accountants Partners - of these shareholders Directors Senior managers Others 106 48 41 54 18 0 0 1 4 6 Total 219 11

-At 30 June 2022.

-An important part of creating a strong and unified PwC culture, which is a strategic priority to us, is that we have skilled leaders who motivate employees every day and develop our business.

-Resolutions made at shareholders' meetings include any amendments to international agreements concerning the PwC network, election of the TSP who represents PwC Denmark in the PwC network, election of members of the Board of Directors and the Partner Affairs Committee, admission and resignation of shareholders, approval of the allocation of partners' share of profit, material investments and other general matters.

-Board of Directors
+Resolutions made at shareholders' meetings include any amendment to international agreements concerning the PwC network, election of the TSP who represents PwC Denmark in the PwC network, election of members of the Board of Directors and the Partner Affairs Committee, admission and resignation of shareholders, approval of the allocation of partners' share of profit, material investments and other general matters.
+Election of members of Board of Directors and the Partner Affairs Committee Members of PwC's Board of Directors and the Partner Affairs Committee are elected for a term of three years by the shareholders at the general meeting of the limited partnership company.
+The staff representatives on the Board of Directors are elected by the staff for a term of four years.
+PwC Denmark has a thorough election process and a number of criterias for the composition of the Board of Directors to ensure the Board reflects PwC's business, diversity, organisational and geographical structure the best way possible.
+Pursuant to the Danish Act on Approved Auditors and Audit Firms, a majority of the members of the Board of Directors must be state authorised public accountants. " An important part of creating a strong and unified PwC culture, which is a strategic priority to us, is that we have skilled leaders who motivate employees every day and develop our business.

-The Board of Directors monitors the Executive Leadership and is responsible for overall governance of PwC Denmark.
-One of the responsibilities of the Board of Directors is to determine PwC's overall objectives, strategies, budgets, etc. outlined by the Executive Leadership.
-Moreover, the Board of Directors ensures that the Executive Leadership establishes efficient risk management systems and plans and the Board also consider whether PwC Denmark's capital resources are adequate for the purpose of its operations.
-The Board of Directors is responsible for monitoring that PwC operates in accordance with applicable legislation and the commitments arising out of PwC's international agreements.
-PwC's Board of Directors comprises six members elected by the shareholders and currently one member elected by the employees.
-As of October 2022, three of nine members will be elected by the employees.
-Rules of procedure have been prepared for both the Executive Leadership and the Board of Directors; both sets of rules are reviewed annually to ensure that they match PwC's development and needs.

-Partner Affairs Committee

-PwC Denmark has established a Partner Affairs Committee in consequence of PwC's structure as a company owned and operated by equity partners (shareholders).
-Together with the TSP, the Partner Affairs Committee has the ultimate authority in all internal partner affairs of PwC Denmark, enhancing the partnership spirit and safeguarding partners' interests in relation to general partner affairs subject to the provisions of Danish company law.
-Currently, the Partner Affairs Committee is made up of six shareholders who are also members of the Board of Directors.

-PwC Executive Management (16 September 2022)
+PwC Executive Management